-MED COLLEGE recognizes and values the religious, ethnic, and cultural diversity of its students and staff.
+We recognize and value the religious, ethnic, and cultural diversity of its students and staff.
 We endeavor to provide equal educational opportunity for all students.

 INTEGRITY

 We strive to establish high standards of ethical behavior and to revel in honesty, sincerity, and trust as the basis for our associations.